boeboe/linkerd-poc/README.md

 $ make

 help                           This help
-reset                          Reset the kind cluster and Istio installation up                             Spin up a kind cluster and install/upgrade Istio up-kind                        Spin up a kind cluster up-istio                       Install/upgrade Istio using Helm with NodePort for ingress gateway down                           Destroy the kind cluster info                           Print kind cluster information and kubectl info
+reset                          Reset the kind cluster and Linkerd installation up                             Spin up a kind cluster and install/upgrade Linkerd up-kind                        Spin up a kind cluster up-linkerd                     Install/upgrade Linkerd using Helm with NodePort for ingress gateway down                           Destroy the kind cluster monitoring                     Install Prometheus and Grafana using Helm info                           Print kind cluster information and kubectl info clean                          Clean all temporary artifacts deploy-plain-http              Deploy Nginx as plain HTTP with Nginx Ingress Gateway and Linkerd undeploy-plain-http            Undeploy Nginx as plain HTTP with Nginx Ingress Gateway and Linkerd deploy-mtls-https              Deploy Nginx as Mutual TLS HTTPS with Nginx Ingress Gateway and Linkerd undeploy-mtls-https            Undeploy Nginx as Mutual TLS HTTPS with Nginx Ingress Gateway and Linkerd
 ```

 ## Environment Variables